wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

    ### Sidecar proxy injection

    Consul comes with a Sidecar proxy, but also supports the Kubernetes Envoy proxy (from Lyft).
-   This means that migration to Consul can occur gradually. ???
+(QUESTION: This means that migration to Consul can occur gradually?)

 1. To register (inject) Consul as a Sidecar proxy, add this <strong>annotation</strong> in a Helm chart: